International Workers' Day: Hong Kong

+Macau

 In Macau, it is a public holiday and is officially known as Dia do Trabalhador (Portuguese for "Workers' Day").

 Taiwan

-1 May is known as Labor Day in Taiwan, an official holiday, though not everybody gets a day off.
-Students and teachers do not have this day off.
+1 May is known as Labor Day in Taiwan.
+Originally, students and teachers did not have this day off.
+However, Labor Day was later upgraded as a full national holiday and extends beyond workers.

 Japan

-May Day is not officially designated by the Japanese government as a national holiday, but as it lies between other national holidays, it is a day off work for the vast majority of Japanese workers.
+International Workers' Day is not officially designated by the Japanese government as a national holiday, but as it lies between other national holidays, it is a day off work for the vast majority of Japanese workers.
 Many employers give it as a day off, and otherwise workers take it as "paid leave".
 1 May occurs during "Golden Week", together with 29 April ("Shōwa Day"), 3 May ("Constitution Memorial Day"), 4 May ("Greenery Day") and 5 May ("Children's Day").
 Workers generally take the day off work not so much to join street rallies or labour union gatherings, but more to go on holiday for several consecutive days (in Japanese corporate culture, taking weekdays off for personal pleasure is widely frowned upon).

 Some major labour unions organize rallies and demonstrations in Tokyo, Osaka, and Nagoya.
 Japan has a long history of labour activism and has had a communist and socialist party in the Diet since 1945.
-In 2008, the National Confederation of Trade Unions (Zenrōren) held a rally in Yoyogi Park attended by 44,000 participants, while the National Trade Unions Council (Zenrōkyō) held its May Day rally at Hibiya Park.
-Rengō, the largest Japanese trade union, held its May Day rally on the following Saturday (3 May), allegedly to distance itself from the more radical labour unions.
+In 2008, the National Confederation of Trade Unions (Zenrōren) held a rally in Yoyogi Park attended by 44,000 participants, while the National Trade Unions Council (Zenrōkyō) held its International Workers' Day rally at Hibiya Park.
+Rengō, the largest Japanese trade union, held its International Workers' Day rally on the following Saturday (3 May), allegedly to distance itself from the more radical labour unions.